 This fire is controlled by a 4-position gas tap mounted on the front leg of the appliance (See figure 3).
-In addition to the 'OFF' position there is a pilot light and 2 heat control settings.
+In addition to the OFF position there is a PILOT / IGN (Ignition) and 2 heat control settings.

-- Depress the control knob and turn SLOWLY anticlockwise towards the 'PILOT / IGN' position.
+- Depress the control knob and turn SLOWLY anticlockwise towards the PILOT / IGN position.
 A spark should be generated at the pilot while turning.
 The spark should ignite the pilot.
-The pilot flame can be seen through the lower left hand opening in the front of the fuel effect bed. - Keep the button depressed at the 'PILOT / IGN' position for a further ten seconds.
+The pilot flame can be seen through a small gap in the lower front of the fuel effect bed (See figure 4). - Keep the button depressed at the PILOT / IGN position for a further ten seconds.
 This will prevent the flame-sensing device from shutting off the gas while its probe warms up. - If the pilot does not ignite instantly, repeat procedure.
-If after 10 seconds pilot ignition has not occurred, turn the control knob back to the 'OFF' position, wait for 3 minutes and then repeat the ignition procedure.
+If after 10 seconds pilot ignition has not occurred, turn the control knob back to the OFF position, wait for 3 minutes and then repeat the ignition procedure.
 Lighting the burner.

-• Once the pilot light is established, the main burner can be lit by depressing and turning the control knob anticlockwise to the 'HIGH' position.
+• Once the pilot light is established, the main burner can be lit by depressing and turning the control knob anticlockwise to the HIGH position.